dann-j-dan/-cse210-projects/README.md

 This repository contains the starter code for many different projects.
 They are arranged as follows:

+The local area repository added for the project:

 * `sandbox` - An empty project that you can use to play around with any concepts you like.
 * `csharp-prep` - Starter projects for each of the C# Prep assignments.
 * `prepare` - Starter projects for each of the preparation Learning Activities.